PLOS/content-repo/s3migrate/README.md

 ### Update contentrepo and lemur configuration.

-Now we will want to update the contenrepo and lemur configuration.
+Now we will want to update the contentrepo and lemur configuration.
 (Details to be worked out.)

 ### Update data in contentrepo and rhino databases to point to the new, S3 buckets.